jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/feedback/FromOthers.md

 labphew installation caused many issues, but we managed to get it working on one machine.

-Then a secon readme about the usage start with "once you get the BIMBO up and running", it feels like some intermediate steps are missing that connect the two files.
+Then a second readme about the usage start with "once you get the BIMBO up and running", it feels like some intermediate steps are missing that connect the two files.

-Could use some additional steps for the installation of the arduino or ake it clear if its necesary or not, given the pre-installed arduino
+Could use some additional steps for the installation of the arduino or make it clear if its necesary or not, given the pre-installed arduino

 Steps for finding COM port are seperated, even though they are a single step. was slightly confusing.